torrejonv/teranode/docs/architecture/teranode-architecture.md

 ### 4.11.
 P2P Legacy Service

-The P2P service is responsible for managing communications between BSV and U-BSV nodes, effectively translating between the historical BSV and the new (UBSV) data abstractions.
-This makes possible to run historical and UBSV nodes side by side, allowing for a gradual rollout of UBSV.
+The P2P service is responsible for managing communications between BSV and Teranode-BSV nodes, effectively translating between the historical BSV and the new (Teranode BSV) data abstractions.
+This makes possible to run historical and Teranodes side by side, allowing for a gradual rollout of Teranode.

 This legacy P2P network is to be phased out as transaction volumes increase, forcing an eventual migration towards a more scalable and feature-rich system.